Scale Pose

 You can prepare yourself for Tolasana by practicing Lolasana instead.
 Kneel on your mat but do not sit on your heels yet.
 First, cross your right ankle over your left ankle while you remain kneeling.

 Now you can sit back so that the sole of your right foot is under your left buttock and vice versa.
-Put your hands on the ground by the sides of your hips.
+Place your hands on the ground by the sides of your hips.

-If you cannot lift off of the ground, then put two yoga blocks under your hands.
+If you cannot lift off of the ground, place two yoga blocks under your hands.
 The extra height makes lifting up easier.
-After you come out of this pose, then cross your legs the other way and repeat it for the same amount of time.
+After you come out of this pose, cross your legs the other way and repeat it for the same amount of time.